openstack/monasca-notification/README.md

 sent out multiple times.
 To minimize this risk a number of techniques are used:

 - Timeouts are implemented with all notification types.
-- On a clean shutdown each process finishes active work.
+- On shutdown uncommitted work is finished up.
 - An alarm TTL is utilized.
 Any alarm older than the TTL is not processed.
 - A maximum offset lag time is set.
 The offset is normally only updated if there is a continuous chain of finished alarms.
 If there is a new offset that arrives yet still a gap it is normally held in reserve.
 If the maximum lag